Jon Furbush '05

 Assistant Coach/Assistant Athletic Director

-Tommy Verdell enters his fourth season overall as an assistant men’s basketball coach at Bates College in 2017-18.
+Tommy Verdell enters his fifth season overall as an assistant men’s basketball coach at Bates College in 2018-19.
 Coach Verdell assists in all aspects of the Bobcat basketball program, including game management, practices, scouting, and recruiting.
 He spent two years with Bates on the sidelines in 2011-12 and 2012-13 before taking a position at Johnson State College.
 He returned to Bates as an Assistant Athletic Director in 2015 and made his return to the sidelines last season.

 At Johnson State College, Tommy served as the Head Men's Basketball Coach and Assistant Athletic Director.
 In his dual role, he was responsible for directing all aspects with the men's basketball program, and all NCAA Division III compliance-related issues for the college's 13 varsity teams, their student athletes and coaches.
 In his role he provided educational programming for coaches and administrators, and for scheduling contests and practices in alignment with NCAA, North Atlantic Conference and college guidelines.